-Washington first proposed a Washington Privacy Act ("WPA") modeled after the GDPR last year which passed overwhelmingly in the Senate but failed in the House.
-A substantially similar bill was reintroduced in January 2020.
+Washington first proposed a Washington Privacy Act ("WPA") modeled after the GDPR in 2019 which passed overwhelmingly in the Senate but failed in the House.
+A substantially similar bill was reintroduced in January 2020 which also failed in the House.
+In September 2020, another substantially similar bill was introduced.
+This bill included new sections for "data privacy regarding public health emergencies" related to COVID-19 and the processing of personal information for automated contact tracing.